This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at

 Talk About Your Business, Don’t Sell Your Business On Social Media

-We have all ducked down a different aisle to avoid those tables in the grocery store with the cable TV or the “as seen on TV” salesmen.
+We have all ducked down a different aisle to avoid those tables in the grocery store with the cable TV or the “as seen on TV” salesmen right?

 Why is that?
 They immediately jump into a sales pitch and don’t let you come to a conclusion on your own.
 They don’t let you get to know them first.
 Some of that is because we already know why they are there so they have to just get at it or lose us for good.

 The point is you don’t want people to do that with you online.

-You need to talk ABOUT your business but don’t sell your business.
-Meaning doesn’t let every post be something like “I sell rabbits.
-My rabbits are the best, you should buy them”.
+You need to talk ABOUT your farm business but don’t outright sell.
+Meaning don’t let every post be something like “I sell this.
+My product is the best, you should buy them”.
 That only happens at specific launch times.

-You take the slow easy approach to let people know you are there.
-Get them excited that your rabbits are going to be born.
+You take the slow easy approach to let people know you.
+Get them excited that your animals that are going to be born.
 Let them watch as they grow.
 Then even as you get them ready to go to their new owners.

 It’s a long slow process but it works.
 And it leaves people feeling good about you.
 Even if they are not ready to buy from you they might know someone who will.